appwrite/appwrite/docs/tutorials/environment-variables.md

 Maximun file size allowed for file upload.
 The deafult value is 100MB limitation.
 You should pass your size limit value in bytes.

+### _APP_STORAGE_ANTIVIRUS

+This variable allows you to disable internal anti-virus scans.
+By default, this value is set to 'enabled' to cancel the scans, set the value to 'disabled'.
+When disabled, it's recommended to turn off the ClamAV container for better resource usage.

 ### _APP_CONSOLE_WHITELIST_EMAILS

 This option allows you to limit creation of users to Appwrite console.
 This option is very useful for small teams or sole developers.
 To enable it, pass a list of allowed email addresses separated by a comma.